folatkom/javascript-algorithms/README.md

 # javascript-algorithms

 ## Table of content
-* [General info]
+* General info
-* [Technologies]
+* Technologies
-* [Setup]
+* Setup

 ## General info
-This project contains quite simple algorithm tasks which I managed to do during a course 'JavaScript Algorithms and Data Structures' on freecodecamp.org (https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/).
+This project contains quite simple algorithm tasks which I managed to do:
+* during a course 'JavaScript Algorithms and Data Structures' on freecodecamp.org (https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) -> folder freecodecamp
+* on edabit.com (https://edabit.com/challenges/javascript) -> folder edabit

-Tasks are created by freecodecamp.org, as well as most of the tests which I put at the end of the codes.
+Tasks are created by freecodecamp.org or edabit.com community, as well as most of the tests which I put at the end of the codes.
 All the solutions are my own work.

 ## Technologies
 Project is created with JavaScript ES6.